Forenard/VRAirHockey/README.md

 # VRAirHockey
 VRAirHockey.apk for sidequest

-You can download this game from [here](https://sidequestvr.com/app/4261/vrairhockey)
+You can download this game from [here](https://sidequestvr.com/app/4261/vrairhockey) (Pending approval...)